 Speaker Disclosures:

-Financial: Evelyn Polk Green has an employment relationship with Chicago Public Schools and receives a consulting fee from QBTech.
+Financial: Evelyn Polk Green receives a consulting fee from QBTech.
 She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Evelyn Polk Green is a member of the Attention Deficit Disorder Association, the Children and Adults with Attention-Deficit/Hyperactivity Disorders, the National Association for the Education of Young Children, and the National Black Child Development Institute.